mvz/phew-font-viewer/README.md

 Tentatively, there would be a filtering system, and we would have two lists of fonts that satisfy the filters, namely those that have been selected (the default state), and those that have been rejected.

+## License

+Copyright (c) 2012, 2015 Matijs van Zuijlen

+Phew is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This application is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this application.
+If not, see <http://www.gnu.org/licenses/>.